mit-han-lab/calo-cluster/README.md

 Configuration and command-line arguments are handled using [hydra](https://hydra.cc/docs/intro/).
 Logging is handled by [wandb](https://www.wandb.com/) (contact me and I can add you to the wandb team).
 Training is done using [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/), with embedding losses from [pytorch-metric-learning](https://kevinmusgrave.github.io/pytorch-metric-learning/).
 For training, the most commonly-used arguments are `criterion`, `dataset`, `train`, and `wandb.name`.
 For example, to train spvcnn on hcal data for semantic segmentation using a single gpu, you can run `python train.py dataset=hcal criterion=cross_entropy_loss train=single_gpu wandb.name=hcal_semantic`.
 Model checkpoints will be saved in `outputs_dir/wandb/{run}/files/{project}/{id}/checkpoints` and uploaded to wandb.

 ## Evaluation
 You can save predictions from a trained model by using `test.py`.
-Use the same configuration options as when training, and add `+wandb.id={your_id}`.
-The id is the last directory under Run Path on wandb (for example, if the run path is 'uw-hgcal/hgcal-spvcnn/2g1yke58', the id is 2g1yke58).
+Pass the wandb run path for the model that you wish to test.
 You can then load these predictions to calculate metrics and so forth, or run `cluster.py` to cluster embedded predictions and predict instance labels.